TusKANNy/seismic/docs/PythonUsage.md

 index.print_space_usage_byte()
 ```

-We are now ready to read the encoded queries from a input jsonl file.
+We are now ready to read the encoded queries from an input jsonl file.

 ```python
 queries_path = "" # your query file